Tuesday Tips: Cornell MBA Application Tips for 2022-2023

 If you are reapplying for admission, please use this essay to indicate how you have strengthened your application and candidacy since the last time you applied for admission.
 Please also review our Admissions Policy for additional information about re-applying (350 words maximum).

-This optional essay allows for either an explanation of any weaknesses in your application or additional information.
+This essay allows for either an explanation of any weaknesses in your application or additional information.
 Your issue could be a poor GPA or GMAT.
 Or you might have concerns with your undergraduate record.
 Possibly you were unable to provide a recommendation from a current supervisor.
 If any of those issues exist, this is the place to give the background.

 Briefly describe the situation and what may have contributed to the issue (illness, family difficulties, etc.).
 Make sure you don’t editorialize—facts only.
 Focus the balance of your essay on looking forward.
 What have you done in the recent past to demonstrate your skills and intelligence?